 There is something spooky about the telephone, when you think about it: attenuated voices arriving from a great distance, a whisper from the far-beyond sounding clearly in your ear.

 Anthony Burgess’s Beard’s Roman Women (1976) novelises his experience of bereavement, after the death of his wife Lynne in 1968.
 In the story the Burgessian writer Ron Beard, living in Rome, has been likewise bereaved of a Welsh wife.
-During the course of the story he starts receiving eerie phone calls, by day and by night, seemingly from his dead wife.
+During the course of the story he starts receiving eerie phone calls, by day and by night, seemingly from his dead spouse.
 The haunted phone!
 In an emotionally powerful sequence towards the end of the novel, a broken down Beard, naked in his flat at night, picks up the telephone receiver and speaks a long monologue to the ‘soft expectant rhythmical purr’ of the dial-tone, talking as he believes to his departed wife, telling of his simultaneous inability and necessity of letting her go.

 The telephone is one example of a ‘new’ technology hospitable to ghostly hauntings, and stories about them.
 Another is, as Luckhurst notes, is sound-recording.
 Listening to nineteenth-century worthies creaking out their long-dead voices on wax-cylinders is, today, an unnerving and spooky matter: Arthur Sullivan, of Gilbert and Sullivan fame, speaking muffled-adenoidally, against a sonic backdrop of coming-down washes and flushes of white noise, background clicks and burps and scratches, is a miniature aural ghost-story.
 Listen, at the one minute mark, to the way his voice starts, eerily, echoing itself, just as he says that the (to him) new technology will trap sound ‘forever’.
 Eerie!